Inventor of Telescopes and Types of Telescopes

 Galileo Galilei, who had created a telescope that could see celestial objects, made himself aware that the surface of the earth was uneven or you could say it was full of craters and mountains.
 Not only that, with his telescope findings, Galileo Galilei also assumed that celestial bodies with an uneven surface, not only the earth, but almost all celestial objects have an uneven and slippery surface.

-See also difference between errors and exceptions in python
+See also difference between join and union

 Galileo Galilei observed not only the heavenly bodies, but also the Milky Way galaxy he observed.
 Galileo Galilei argued that the Milky Way galaxy is not a kind of fog, but in the form of a collection of many stars which, when seen with the naked eye, seem to blend or do not merge with each other.